Piyush0000/vedseva/README.md

 5. *Prescriptions & Records*: Doctors can provide prescriptions, which are stored for future reference.
 6. *Medicos directory*: User gets direct access to nearby medical shops and testing laboratories.

+##How To Access
-For testing purposes use the following credentials:
+For testing purposes use the following Login credentials:
 - Username: 112233445566
 - Password: 1234567890
 <br>